0xAX/linux-insides/Booting/linux-bootstrap-2.md

 * `dx` will contain the address of `hdr`
 * `cx` will contain the size of `hdr` in bytes.

-`memcpy` puts the address of `boot_params.hdr` into `si` and saves the size on the stack.
+`memcpy` puts the address of `boot_params.hdr` into `di` and saves the size on the stack.
 After this it shifts to the right on 2 size (or divide on 4) and copies from `si` to `di` by 4 bytes.
 After this we restore the size of `hdr` again, align it by 4 bytes and copy the rest of the bytes from `si` to `di` byte by byte (if there is more).
 Restore `si` and `di` values from the stack in the end and after this copying is finished.

 Console initialization
 --------------------------------------------------------------------------------